timpauls/MentalPoker/README.md

 The server is implemented in de.fhwedel.coinflipping.network.CoinFlippingServer.
 It will launch when running its main method, using either a port supplied as the first argument to the main method, or if no port is given, the default port 6882.

+UPDATE 2015/12/28: The server and client now only support TLS connections!
+The JAR now also contains the client.
+The usage has changed.

 `./gradlew fatJar` will generate a JAR of the server, containing all dependencies.

+Sample usage for server:
+`java -jar MentalPoker-all-1.0-SNAPSHOT.jar --server 6882`

-Sample usage:
+Sample usage for client:
-`java -jar MentalPoker-all-1.0-SNAPSHOT.jar 6882`
+`java -jar MentalPoker-all-1.0-SNAPSHOT.jar --client localhost 6882`

 An instance of the server is hosted at `87.106.18.90:6882`.